Doris Lusk

 Doris More Lusk (5 May 1916 – 14 April 1990) was a New Zealand painter, potter, art teacher, and university lecturer.
+As a potter, she was known under her married name Doris Holland.
 In 1990 she was posthumously awarded the Governor General Art Award in recognition of her artistic career and contributions.

 Early life

 Lusk was born in Dunedin, New Zealand, on 5 May 1916.
 She was the daughter of Alice Mary (née Coats), and Thomas Younger Lusk, a draughtsman and architect, and had two older siblings, Marion and Paxton.

 The family moved to Hamilton where she went to primary school.
 An artist who had a studio near the family's home encouraged Lusk to paint.
 In 1928, the family returned to Dunedin where her father joined the architectural firm, Mandeno and Frazer.
 Lusk completed one more year at Arthur Street Primary School before attending Otago Girl's High School in 1930.

 In 1933, Lusk left high school before she had matriculated, and enrolled in the Dunedin School of Art.
 Lusk enrolled against her father's wishes and later noted there had been, "one hell of a row," about her decision.

 Lusk attended art school from 1934 to 1939.
 The school was a member of the La Trobe programme which involved bringing practising artists from England to staff New Zealand schools.
 These artists included W. H. Allen and R. N Field, who both arrived in 1925, and who had a major impact on the Dunedin art scene.

 Lusk was taught by J. D. Charlton Edgar and took life classes under Russell Clark in his studio.
 Through a fellow student, Anne Hamblett, she met Colin McCahon and Toss Woollaston.